Lebanon mourns victims of devastating blast, searches for missing

 Operations have been paralysed at Beirut port, Lebanon's main route for imports needed to feed a nation of more than 6 million people, forcing ships to be diverted to smaller ports.

-The World Bank said on Wednesday it would work with Lebanon's partners to mobilise public and private financing for reconstruction and recovery.
-But it was unclear what impact this would have on the country difficult negotiations with the International Monetary Fund.
+The World Bank said it would work with Lebanon's partners to mobilise public and private financing for reconstruction.
+It was unclear whether this would affect Lebanon's difficult negotiations with the International Monetary Fund.

 (Reporting by Samia Nakhoul, Ellen Francis and Ghaida Ghantous; Writing by Dominic Evans; Editing by Edmund Blair)